-The practice manager told us they aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
+The practice manager told us they aimed to settle complaints in-house.
 Information was available about organisations patients could contact if not satisfied with the way the practice dealt with their concerns.

-We looked at comments, compliments and complaints the practice received in the last 12 months.
-These showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.
+We looked at complaints the practice received in the past 12 months.
+These showed the practice responded to concerns in a timely manner and discussed outcomes with staff to share learning and improve the service.
+We noted the practice did not include details on the response letter of where the patient could escalate the complaint to if they were not satisfied with the practice's response.
+We highlighted this on the day of inspection and we were told the complaints procedure would be reviewed.